 A restaurant sitting atop the intersection of three different counties?
 If I were ever to ever become a restaurateur, that would be the place that I’d have to own.
 Loyal reader Glenn from Kill Devil Hills, North Carolina(1), has been following the Twelve Mile Circle for the last several months.
 He saw just such a restaurant mentioned on his local PBS television station the other night and thought of me.
 Thank you, Glenn.
 Some of my most memorable articles come from user suggestions just like yours.

 This tri-county honor goes to Famous Louise’s Rock House in Linville Falls, North Carolina, which claims to rest directly atop the intersection of Burke, McDowell, and Avery Counties.
-Google Maps doesn’t have county lines but Mapquest does, and here’s what it shows for Linville Falls.
+Google Maps doesn’t have county lines but OpenStreetMap does, and here’s what it shows for Linville Falls.

 It’s a bit difficult to tell if all the lines actually meet on top of the restaurant because I’ve noticed before that county lines on this site are often just a bit off.
 Nonetheless it seems to be within the margin of error.
 It appears to be a fairly decent possibility based on a quick eyeball examination.

-Famous Louise’s Rock House was one called the Linville Falls Tavern and it dates back to the first half of the Twentieth Century.
+Famous Louise’s Rock House was once called the Linville Falls Tavern and it dates back to the first half of the Twentieth Century.
 It’s also listed on the National Register of Historic Places under its original name.

 According to the Avery County Historical Museum,